Dr Jim Bond, MB, BS, MSc, DPH, DTM, CTH®, FFTM RCPS (Glasg)

 Through his travels and expeditions, Jim has been privileged to explore some very remote corners of Africa, Madagascar and South America, seldom visited by outsiders.
 He has also been able to share his passion for travel with his wife and children.

-Jim also works as an occupational health physician and teaches on the Membership Diploma in Travel Medicine course at the Royal College of Physicians & Surgeons in Glasgow.
+Jim also works as an occupational health physician, and both teaches and examines for the Membership Diploma course at the Faculty of Travel Medicine at the Royal College of Physicians & Surgeons in Glasgow.

 However, he still manages to get back to the bush whenever he can find a suitable excuse.
 His current plans involve doing more community-led rabies and bilharzia elimination in Northern Mozambique.